Women’s Support Groups

 Domestic violence support groups offer a safe and non-judgmental environment where women can connect with others who have experienced similar situations.
 These groups are often facilitated by trained professionals, such as therapists or social workers, who provide guidance and ensure a supportive atmosphere.
 Sharing their stories within a supportive community of survivors can help women validate their experiences, gain perspective, and realize they are not alone in their struggles.

-"Support groups provide a safe place for women to share their stories, feel validated, and receive support and encouragement from other people who have been in similar situations," affirms Ruth Darlene Patrick, Executive Director and founder of WomenSV, a nonprofit focused on supporting victims of domestic and covert abuse.
+"Support groups provide a safe place for women to share their stories, feel validated, and receive support and encouragement from other people who have been in similar situations," affirms Ruth Darlene Patrick, Executive Director and founder of

 10th May 2023